Spinostropheus: Description

 Spinostropheus was a relatively small theropod.
 In 2010, Gregory S. Paul estimated its length at 4 metres (13 feet), and its weight at 200 kg (441 lbs).
 In 2012 Thomas R. Holtz Jr gave a length of 6.2 meters (20.3 feet).

-Phylogeny
+Classification

 In 2002, a cladistic analysis by Sereno et al found Spinostropheus to be the sister taxon of the Abelisauria.
 In this study only the data from specimen MNN TIG6 were considered.
-Subsequent studies have confirmed the original interpretation as a basal ceratosaur, outside of Neoceratosauria, more closely in the evolutionary tree to Elaphrosaurus.
+Subsequent studies have recovered it as a basal ceratosaur based on the specimen MNN TIG6, outside of Neoceratosauria, more closely in the evolutionary tree to Elaphrosaurus.
+According to Carrano et al. (2012), this taxon is a basal Tetanuran.
+Spinostro Rauhut and Carrano (2016) believe that the holotype and paratype specimens of Spinostropheus lack ceratosaurian features, unlike the specimen MNN TIG6 which they consider ceratosaurian, and suggest that Spinostropheus might be a basal tetanuran.

-In 2018, Rafael Delcourt placed Spinostropheus in Noasauridae outside of Elaphrosaurinae and Noasaurinae.
+In their 2020 description of the abelisaurid Spectrovenator, Zaher et al. recovered the Spinostropheus holotype as the sister taxon to the Averostra.
+The referred specimen, MNN TIG6, was found in a clade with Camarillasaurus as the basalmost noasaurids: